 How it works

 I offer video recording services to help you create short, television-quality videos that are perfect for marketing your business.
 I come to you and bring all the equipment necessary to record videos like the ones on this page.

 You can change outfits multiple times and create weeks or months worth of videos in a single session, as demonstrated in the video below.

 Why such short videos?

-With an ongoing release of short videos, however, you can share your expertise and actually help people.
+With an ongoing release of short videos, you can share your expertise and actually help people.
 People will watch those videos because you're helping them, not pitching them.
-When they need more help than you can deliver in a one-minute video, they'll reach out to you for a consultation.
-Short videos are perfect for social media marketing and allow you to sell without selling.
+When they have questions or need more help than you can deliver in a one-minute video, they'll reach out to you for a consultation.

 Short videos also significantly reduce how much effort you need to put into preparation.
 You do need to prepare yourself, but the preparation required to speak for one minute is a world of difference from the preparation required to speak for three to five minutes, or longer.
 You deliver one-minute presentations in person and on the phone all day every day.
 Short videos just capture what you're already doing.
 What questions do your clients commonly have?
 Answer those questions in short, single-topic videos.
 Use the Twitter model to create videos that tell people exactly what they want to know, succinctly.
 If your website is the place to go for fast answers from an expert, what will that do for your lead funnel?

 If you know something well enough to teach it, offering an online course presents a significant passive income opportunity.
 Below are a few examples from the Side Hustle School podcast of regular people generating significant revenue streams through online courses.

 - Woman on Food Stamps Earns $86,000 Teaching People to Bake Bread